dotnet/docs-maui/docs/get-started/first-app.md

     :::image type="content" source="media/first-app/ios-disable-remote-simulator.png" alt-text="Disable the remote simulator in the iOS settings.":::

-    For more about the remote iOS Simulator for Windows, see [Remote iOS Simulator for Windows](~/ios/remote-simulator.md).
+    For more information about the remote iOS Simulator for Windows, see [Remote iOS Simulator for Windows](~/ios/remote-simulator.md).

 01. In the Visual Studio toolbar, use the **Debug Target** drop down to select **iOS Simulators** and then a specific iOS simulator: